Induced cosmological anisotropy by a gauge-gravity interaction: Equations of motion and their solutions

 \subsection{Perturbative Analysis}

 The equations of motion in Section \ref{sec:eoms} have now been reduced to a system of coupled second-order scalar differential equations.
+At the zeroth order, the universe evolves in a isotropic and homogeneous space-time, and the first order contribution of the gauge-field driven anisotropy is small.
+The intergalactic gauge field decays away rapidly~\cite{Zeldovich:1983cr} in the late-time evolution, and since this gauge field is driving the anisotropies, we can therefore study them perturbatively.

 In order to obtain numerical solutions, we use a perturbative approach and employ the following scheme: \begin{itemize} \item{Expand all scalar degrees of freedom $\zeta = \{\alpha,\beta_i,\phi,\psi,\sigma\}$ in a perturbative series around their equilibrium fixed points (homogeneous and isotropic fixed point) and retain only the linear order in perturbations

-where $\epsilon$ is a book-keeping device for perturbative order.} \item Find the zeroth-order ($\epsilon\rightarrow 0$) solutions. \item Plug the zeroth-order solutions back into the equations, where they act as seed solutions for first order. \end{itemize} Following the above scheme we write out the perturbative expansions around the homogeneous and isotropic fixed points as
+where $\epsilon$ is a book-keeping device for perturbative order.} \item Find the zeroth-order ($\epsilon\rightarrow 0$) solutions. \item Plug the zeroth-order solutions back into the equations, where they act as seed solutions for first order. \end{itemize} By introducing the perturbative parameter $\epsilon$, we explicitly note that the metric anisotropies are small, but we have not linearised the new metric functions $\beta_i^{(1)}$.
+Following the above scheme we write out the perturbative expansions around the homogeneous and isotropic fixed points as